 If your school would like road safety information brochures provided for families at the school please contact Council's Road Safety Officer on +61 2 9843 0145.

 Free child restraint fitting days are held each year to assist families with the correct use and fitting of child restraints in their cars to ensure the safety of young children.
 The use of the correct child car restraint and its correct fit by an RMS approved restraint fitter is vital to ensure the safety of young children in the event of a car accident.

-The next free Child Restraint Checking Days will be held on:
+The next free Child Restraint Checking Days in 2015 will be held on:

 For information regarding the choice of an appropriate child restraint for the age and size of your child and the laws regarding the use of Child Restraints for all children up to 7 years of age, and the compulsory use of the back seat for children under 7 years of age (enacted in New South Wales on March 1, 2010) visit the RMS website.

 For help in choosing the correct child restraint for the age of your child please visit www.carseats.com.au